 2. Privacy of customer company and employee data

-A Business or Team admin using our product can never know what a customer stores in their Personal Space, but can access pertinent business-related data from the Work space.
+A Starter, Team, or Business admin using our product can never know what a customer stores in their Personal Space, but can access pertinent business-related data from the Work space.

 In their use of our product, it is the responsibility of our customer companies (represented by the Admin) to decide the appropriate level of privacy, based on their company culture and regulatory constraints.

 To that effect, we use the same principles of zero-knowledge architecture applied to company and employee data, but we offer Admins the choice to access work data or not.